grafana/mimir/docs/sources/configuration/config-file-reference.md

   # CLI flag: -ruler-storage.swift.container-name
   [container_name: <string> | default = ""]

-  # Max retries on requests error.
+  # [advanced] Max retries on requests error.
   # CLI flag: -ruler-storage.swift.max-retries
   [max_retries: <int> | default = 3]

-  # Time after which a connection attempt is aborted.
+  # [advanced] Time after which a connection attempt is aborted.
   # CLI flag: -ruler-storage.swift.connect-timeout
   [connect_timeout: <duration> | default = 10s]

-  # Time after which an idle request is aborted.
-The timeout watchdog is reset
+  # [advanced] Time after which an idle request is aborted.
+The timeout watchdog
-  # each time some data is received, so the timeout triggers after X time no
+  # is reset each time some data is received, so the timeout triggers after X
-  # data is received on a request.
+  # time no data is received on a request.
   # CLI flag: -ruler-storage.swift.request-timeout
   [request_timeout: <duration> | default = 5s]